neogeek/dotfiles/README.md

 #### Gem

-You can install and update gem listed dependencies using the following command.
+You can install and update [rbenv](https://github.com/sstephenson/rbenv) and listed dependencies using the following command.

 - [jekyll](http://jekyllrb.com)
 - [travis](https://github.com/travis-ci/travis.rb)